carter-et/MobileAppDemo/README.md

 _We will be focusing on using Java for this Demo, instead of Kotlin._

+## Disclaimers
+This is a pretty underwhelming tutorial.
+As of October, [sceneform became deprecated](https://developers.google.com/sceneform/develop/getting-started) which was the main way that you would manage object files in your project.
+This means there are nearly no relevant examples or documentation with the new changes.
+Something to do with maven not being stable...
+Eitherway, after almost 20 hours of running demos and scavenging the web, I've put together a bit of what I've learned.

 ## Building the project
 To build the project, you can follow [this guide](https://developers.google.com/ar/develop/java/quickstart).
 It'll tell you to clone this repo: